pingcap/tidb-lightning/docs/en_US/06-FAQ.md

 Why my TiDB cluster is using lots of CPU and running very slowly after using Lightning?
 ---------------------------------------------------------------------------------------

-If `tidb-lightning` abnormally exited, the cluster may be stuck in the "import mode", which is not suitable for production.
+If `tidb-lightning` abnormally exited, the cluster might be stuck in the "import mode", which is not suitable for production.
 You can force the cluster back to "normal mode" with:

 ```sh